TheForceEngine/TheForceEngine.github.io/_posts/2021-01-18-TFE-Update-2021-Plans.md

 You can get the current experimental build from Downloads on [The Force Engine site](https://theforceengine.github.io/downloads.html).
 Scroll to the bottom, under experimental builds.

 ### How to Run
 The setup is the same as normal, unzip the build into a new directory and then run **TheForceEngine.exe**.
 You will need to setup your Dark Forces data, if it is not auto-detected.
 If you have run TFE before, it should just work.
-Next startup the first level, Secbase.
+Next startup the first level, Secbase. **Make sure to either run in widescreen or at higher than 320x200 - otherwise the voxels won't render.**

 Once in Secbase, open the console (~ on US keyboards) and type **EnableExperiment**.
 Hit the same key again to raise the console.